Fukuroul/social-activities/README.md

 # social-activities
-A fullstacked project created to improve my web-based programming
+A fullstacked project created to learn React + .NetCore